 Labelling can make it easier not only for your shopper but for you too.
 Especially when your stall gets busy or you need to step away for a break.

-Increase your chances for sales with clean and attractive items
+Increase your chances for sales with clean, attractive items

 Consider your pieces as though you were buying them for yourself.